dilevin/computer-graphics-csc317/README.md

 ### Email & Bulletin Board Traffic

-- Please do not send email directly to the TAs.
-They will not be replied.
-- Main forum for answering questions about class or about the assignments is the class bulletin board.
-The TAs will be monitoring the board.
-- Appropriate use of the board: clarifications on assignment, on lecture material, general concerns about the course, or other remarks that are appropriate for all students to see/participate in.
+- Please use the TA Email List for all communications except for things that require a Professors dedicated attention.
+- Use github issue pages on assignment pages for questions
-- Do NOT broadcast pieces of your code or answers to written assignments to the bulletin board.
+- Do NOT broadcast pieces of your code or answers to written assignments to the github issues.
 Specific or general implementation questions whose answer would benefit all students in the class are appropriate.
 However: the bulletin board is NO replacement for the tutorial hour.
 That should be the main forum for asking/answering questions of this sort.